krishnapanchal94/Portfolio/README.md

 npm init

-/Below command is used to install node sass package in your working dirctory, it will craete node*modules folder that i already installed in my current project workspace.*/
+/* Below command is used to install node sass package in your working dirctory, it will craete node*modules folder that i already installed in my current project workspace. */

 npm i node-sass

 To Run npm

 npm run sass

 --To deploy our project on githhub